DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 When you enable the `DD_TRACE_REMOVE_INTEGRATION_SERVICE_NAMES_ENABLED` environment variable, it improves how service-to-service connections and inferred services are represented in Datadog visualizations, across all supported APM SDK languages and integrations.

-Previously, some tracing libraries included the name of the associated integration in service name tagging.
+Previously, some APM SDKs included the name of the associated integration in service name tagging.
 For example, .NET tagged gRPC calls as `service:<DD_SERVICE>-grpc-client` while Python tagged them as `service:grpc-client`.
-With this option enabled, all supported tracing libraries tag spans from the downstream services with the calling service's name, `service:<DD_SERVICE>`, thereby providing a _global default service name_.
+With this option enabled, all supported APM SDKs tag spans from the downstream services with the calling service's name, `service:<DD_SERVICE>`, thereby providing a _global default service name_.

 _ | Before | After
 --|-------|--------